QwenLM/Qwen-Agent/benchmark/README.md

 In terms of code executability, we calculate executable rate of the generated code for `General problem-solving`.

 ## Results
+- Qwen-7B-Chat refers to the version updated after September 25, 2023.
+- The code correctness judger model for `Visualization` has changed from `Qwen-vl-chat` to `gpt-4-vision-preview` in the version 20231206.

 <table>
     <tr>
         <th colspan="5" align="center">In-house Code Interpreter Benchmark (Version 20231206)</th>